websitefingerprinting/dockersetup11/README.md

 Note that this is only for research purpose.

 ## Our need
-We need to use command line tools to drive TBB11, and we may need to change the torrc configuration and let the TBB to close the window after the loading finishes.
+We need to use command line tools to drive TBB 11, and we may need to change the torrc configuration and let the TBB to close the window after the loading finishes.
 Since the Tor Browser Bundle seems to change significantly after upgrading to version 11, our previous way to meet these needs does not work anymore, as explained as follows.